|

 for WPCA, but the use of herbicide should

-other native species have gone dormant.
+green, and other native species have gone dormant.
 They will then be highly visible.
-Finally, planting native plants in areas of infestation
+Finally, planting native plants in areas

 Amur honeysuckle (Lonicera maackii) is an extremely high management priority at LHHV.
 It has the potential to halt desirable forest